-But there was one question in particular that plagued me in 2017: Do I need an LLC?
+There was one question in particular that plagued me in 2017 when I created my online business: Do I need an LLC?

 An LLC, or Limited Liability Company, is the most simple business structure for solopreneurs and small online businesses.
 Taxation is much less complex than a corporation, but you get a lot of the legal benefits, which we’ll discuss in this article.